markbattistella/BezelKit/README.md

 2. On older devices or those with square screens, such as the SE models, the display will inaccurately feature curved corners when it should not.

-While Apple has provided the [`ContainerRelativeShape`](https://developer.apple.com/documentation/swiftui/containerrelativeshape) inset, its functionality is currently limited to Widgets.
+While Apple has provided the [`ContainerRelativeShape`](https://developer.apple.com/documentation/swiftui/containerrelativeshape) inset, its functionality is limited to Widgets.
 For all other applications, this API reports a squared rectangle, making it unsuitable for our needs.

+iOS 26 added [`ConcentricRectangle`](https://developer.apple.com/documentation/swiftui/concentricrectangle), which does work in apps. `BezelKit` fills the gap on earlier versions.

 A nice looking solution would look like this: